LdDl/gan-go/README.md

 _Note_: *although there is code with some wrappings/aliasing and helping abstractions and functions in repository, this does not pretend to be high-level machine learning framework*

 _Note #2_: *By the way...
 Code is ugly since I've decided to handle errors instead of using panic(...) calls.
-Panicing is considered to be in main functions only*
+Panicing is considered to be in main functions of examples only*

 ## Why
 Just want to do that in Golang ecosystem.